Are you doing what you love?

 “Simple disciplines repeated over time will create success, while simple mistakes created over time will create failure.” ~ Jeff Olson – The Slight Edge

 You know you can have both, right?
 You can make a living doing what you love and are passionate about… it’s just a matter of taking that first step.

-I have seen and heard of many stories to where a person is not happy in their job, so the person takes that first, sometimes scary, step towards their passion and next thing you know it, the person is living the life of their dreams.
+I have seen and heard many stories to where a person is not happy in their job, so the person takes that first, sometimes scary, step towards their passion, and next thing you know it, the person is living the life of their dreams.

-For many of you that don’t have the higher education and have lost touch with your core desires, you will need to take stock to find out what your true passion is.
+For many of you that don’t have a higher education and have lost touch with your core desires, you will need to take stock to find out what your true passion is.

 Time to Discover YOUR TRUE Passion!

 Are you ready to discover what you were meant to do, to find out what your true passion is?

 Before we get going, let’s start by finding a place that will allow you to concentrate, a place that is peaceful and serene.
 I would also suggest you have a pen and pad of paper at the ready.

 Now that you are in your place of comfort and serenity, enabling you to concentrate, let’s begin with your talents.